 If you want to go inside, tours of the magnificent palace are available in the summer months.

-Frogner Park is the biggest park in the central Oslo area; it’s a popular outdoor area among locals and tourists alike.
+Frogner Park is the biggest park in the central Oslo area covering 45 hectares; it’s the most-visited attraction in Norway, popular among the locals and tourists alike.

 Restaurants, museums, and playgrounds are also sprinkled throughout Frogner Park, so it’s the perfect place for a stroll, year-round.
 As long as it’s not raining!

-In the middle of Frogner Park lies Oslo’s most-visited attraction: Vigeland Sculpture Park.
+In the middle of Frogner Park lies another must-see: Vigeland Sculpture Park.

-This park is Gustav Vigeland’s masterpiece, containing more than 200 different sculptures of cast iron, bronze, and granite.
+This park is Gustav Vigelandโs masterpiece, containing more than 200 different sculptures of cast iron, bronze, and granite; itโs the largest sculpture park in the world by a single artist!

-Year-round, Vigeland Sculpture Park is open and worth a visit.
+Vigeland Sculpture Park is open year-round, 24 hours a day, with no entrance fee.

 Day 2 of 2 Days in Oslo